jdtibochab/bacillusme/README.md

 [COBRAme](https://github.com/sbrg/cobrame).
 See the COBRAme [github](https://github.com/sbrg/cobrame) and
 [documentation](https://cobrame.readthedocs.io) for further instructions on how to build and solve ME-models.
-This package is homologous to [ECOLIme](https://github.com/sbrg/ecolime).
+This package is based on and is homologous to [ECOLIme](https://github.com/sbrg/ecolime).
 Minor changes were necessary for COBRAme to function with this organism, so find the modified COBRAme we used for *i*JT964-ME [here](https://github.com/jdtibochab/cobrame).

 If you are using BACILLUSme or *i*JT964-ME, please cite [doi:10.1038/s41540-022-00259-0](https://www.nature.com/articles/s41540-022-00259-0).